ClubCedille/mirrors/README.md

 # mirrors

-Scripts to clone various mirrors for Cedille
+Scripts to clone various mirrors for CEDILLE

 # Setup